pulumi/pulumi-hugo/themes/default/content/blog/managing-github-with-pulumi/index.md

 We now have a pulumi project yaml, and the beginnings of a small Go program all set up.

-According to the provider docs, we need to add some configuration: a properly scoped token, as well as set Pulumi as the GitHub org.
+According to the provider documentation, we need to [add some configuration](https://www.pulumi.com/registry/packages/github/installation-configuration/): a properly scoped token, as well as set "pulumi" as our GitHub organization owner.

 ```bash
 $ export GITHUB_TOKEN=YYYYYYYYYYYYYY